picturamundi/36-qui/README.md

   - Tab-control on home-layer… in fact in general [there's just more that's accessible on the home layer](#1-home-accessible-keys)
   - One-handed layers for mouse-friendly use
   - DVORAK alphas but optional [QWERTY command shortcuts](#qwerty-commands-and-hand-matching)

-## Install and Edit

-- Download the most recent [Actions workflow](https://github.com/picturamundi/zmk-config/actions) artifact for .uf2 files that are ready to flash to your controller.
-- To edit the layout, download the [zmk-config](https://github.com/picturamundi/zmk-config) folder.
-In order to flash your edited files to a controller, you'll need to [set up ZMK on your machine](https://zmk.dev/docs/user-setup).

-See [ZMK docs](https://zmk.dev/docs) for any additional information.

 ## Ergonomic considerations